csm10495/clocky/README.md

 # Timey

-Timey is a pseudo-port of GNU Time, written in Python
+Timey is a pseudo-port of GNU Time, written in Python.
+The output generally looks like `time`.

+Certain format codes may not work exactly like they do in GNU `time`.

 # Installation